Last update: 5 months ago

 While you might want to clean your BBQ, you also wouldn’t want to remove all the grease and leave it like that.
 Oils protect the BBQ from rust and prevent dirt from sticking.

-Harsh chemicals will not only affect the taste of the food afterwards but also can harm the finish of the BBQ and its components.
+Harsh chemicals will affect the taste of the food afterwards and can harm the finish of the BBQ and its components.

-To preserve the perfect finish of a stainless steel BBQ avoid abrasive materials when cleaning.
-Be it a detergent or a wool cloth, they scratch the surface and it will never look as new.
+To preserve the perfect finish of a stainless steel BBQ, avoid abrasive materials when cleaning.
+A detergent or a wool cloth will scratch the surface, and it will never look as new.
 Cleaning in circular motions is a no-no. Test on one little spot before you continue cleaning the whole BBQ.

-We strongly suggest not to try to disassemble the gas components of a BBQ because it’s a safety hazard.
-If not assembled right you might have a trip to the hospital instead of having a BBQ party.
+We strongly suggest you don’t try to disassemble the gas components of a BBQ because it’s a safety hazard.
+If not assembled right, you might have a trip to the hospital instead of having a BBQ party.
 So it’s best to leave the gas components as they are.

 BBQ Cleaning Tools

 These are the essential tools you need to clean a barbecue all over – from inside and out.